What is an assisted boarding house?

 The Boarding Houses Act 2012 requires that all boarding houses are to be registered with NSW Fair Trading, and boarding houses are to be registered as either:

-• "assisted boarding houses" - boarding houses accommodating 2 or more "persons with additional needs" for fee or reward, or
+- "assisted boarding houses" - are boarding premises that accommodate 2 or more "persons with additional needs" for fee or reward, or

-• "general boarding houses" - boarding houses accommodating 5 or more people for “fee or reward”.
+- "general boarding houses" - boarding premises that accommodate 5 or more people for "fee or reward".

 Legislation